Technical Support

 QUESTION

 I know that functions which use just CPU registers are reentrant, when they call no other non-reentrant functions.
-How can I be sure that a function uses just CPU registers?
-Is this visible somewhere?

 ANSWER

-Yes, you may review the linker map file (extension *.M51 for BL51).
-Under the section OVERLAY MAP OF MODULE, all that have overlayable data segments are listed.
 When your function is not listed, or when the function is listed, but no overlay segments are listed under the BIT or DATA GROUPS, the function uses just CPU registers.

-It should be noted that the Linker/Locater checks during the overlay process of a non-reentrant function is called by more than one process.
+It should be noted that the Linker/Locater checks during the overlay process of a non-reentrant function are called by more than one process.
 So when there is no warning message, you are almost safe there your program does not violate reentrancy.

 MORE INFORMATION